 What?
 How can physical exercise be a spiritual habit?
 Isn’t that contradictory?
 Nope.
 I agree with the professor.
 If we have a correct understanding of ourselves as embodied souls, then physical exercise can be seen, and I would say, is properly seen, as a spiritual habit.
 I will admit to you that I don’t always view my exercise from a spiritual perspective, but it always helps me both physically and spiritually.
 I’m not saying you need to run like I do.
 But I do ask you what it will look like to care for your body.
 Because when you care for your body, you are caring for your soul.

 Caring for your body releases stress, which helps you think more clearly, which is good for the body and the soul.
 It is part of why one of the things we ask candidates at our denomination’s pastoral assessment center is how they care for their physical body.
-The emotional parts of life in ministry are hard and without a healthy outlet they will be harder.
-The same goes for everyone, especially in year like this one, 2020, which has been extremely stressed out.
+The emotional parts of ministry are hard, and without a healthy outlet they will be harder.
+The same goes for everyone, especially in a year like this one, 2020, which has been extremely stressed out.

 Do we need a new view of how to embody our faith?
 Certainly attending worship services is one way that we use our body to engage the spiritual, and perhaps in 2021 you need to examine your practice of worship attendance.
 What else should we do?
 There is more.
 Check back in to the next post!